matrix-org/thirdroom/docs/protocol/index.md

   data: uint8[] // The update data
 }

+struct AuthorityTransfer {
+  networkId: uint64 // The network id of the spawned node
+  newAuthorIndex: uint64 // The newly authoring peerIndex }

 struct RPC {
   type: uint32 // The RPC type
   data: uint8[] // The RPC data, unique to each RPC type (note script RPC should send a byte length for data so that we properly deserialize the full data array)
+}

+struct Action {
+  type: uint32 // The Action type
+  data: uint8[] // The Action data, unique to each Action type (note script Action should send a byte length for data so that we properly deserialize the full data array)
 }

 // reliable & ordered